By Joe Byrne

 Thich Nhat Hanh, the famed Vietnamese Zen Buddhist Monk and peacemaker, passed to the ultimate dimension on January 22, 2022.
 He was 95 years old.

-Thay – his honorary title – became well known in the 1960s for his opposition to the Vietnamese War.
+Thay – his honorary title – became well known in the 1960s for his opposition to the Vietnam War.
 During that time, he urged his fellow monks and Buddhist practitioners in Vietnam to do war relief.
 This was the basis of what he would later call “engaged buddhism.”
 In 1966 he came to the United States to lobby the U.S. government for peace.
 Because of his refusal to take sides in the conflict, both the South Vietnamese government, and later the communist regime, refused to let Thich Nhat Hanh return to Vietnam.
 However, at the end of his life, after a debilitating stroke, the Vietnamese government allowed him to return to the monastery in Hue where he took his vows.
 And that is where he died, on January 22.

 In the 1970s, Thay began to teach mindfulness to Vietnamese and Western practitioners.
 Initially, this movement attracted mostly anti-war activists, and indeed Thay emphasized that mindfulness was a practice for people to find inner peace to sustain them in the work for social justice.
 The mindfulness movement has long since gone mainstream.